devsecblueprint/devsecblueprint/docs/blueprint/devsecops-fundamentals.md

 1. **Integration of Security**

-   Security is integrated into every phase of the SDLC, from planning and design to development, testing, deployment, and monitoring.
+   Security is integrated into every phase and sub-phase of the SDLC.
+In reality, the SSDLC is a precursor of DevSecOps.
 This holistic approach ensures that security is not an afterthought but a fundamental aspect of the development process.

 2. **Automation**

    Automation is crucial in DevSecOps to ensure that security checks are consistently applied **without slowing down the development process**.
-Extra emphasis on not slowing down the development process.
+Extra _emphasis_ on not slowing down the development process.
 In addition, automated security tests, such as static code analysis and vulnerability scans, can and should be integrated into CI/CD pipelines to catch issues early in the development lifecycle.

 3. **Collaboration**